 Sometimes when I look at my kids sitting for hours playing some online computer game, I start to think they really don’t appreciate the amazing resource they have at their disposal.
 In the mid 90’s I started to teach internet computer classes in the evenings and the adults were truly amazed at what they saw.
 Sure it was slow but we could look at web pages hosted thousands of miles away, we could talk to people on the other side of the planet using our keyboard and collaborate with anyone – anywhere.
+It was amazing what that little box – the 14.4k modem could transform your computer into – a box that could take you around the world.

 Of course some people actively use the internet every day for personal development.
 Universities and educators operate on a global level now, information can be transferred with amazing speed not just via periodicals slowly published by professional bodies.
 In fact it is perfectly possible for the lay person to get access to pretty much the same level of information as a graduate at a top university preparing their PHD.